jmnarloch/modelmapper-spring-boot-starter/README.md

 ```

-AAdditionally custom ModelMapper's converters can be registered:
+Additionally custom ModelMapper's converters can be registered:

 ```java